-We have regular work days during the growing season.
-If you are interested in helping with the garden, please contact Willie Jones at email@example.com or 828-227-2592.
+The group has regular work days during the growing season.
+If you are interested in helping with the garden, please contact Willie Jones at firstname.lastname@example.org or 828-227-2592.

 - To provide resources to help combat hunger and meet nutritional needs in local communities